Microsoft confirms it will acquire GitHub for $7.5 billion

 “The era of the intelligent cloud and intelligent edge is upon us,” Nadella added.
 “Computing is becoming embedded in the world, with every part of our daily life and work and every aspect of our society and economy being transformed by digital technology.
 Developers are the builders of this new era, writing the world’s code.
 And GitHub is their home.”

-Moreover, Microsoft is well-positioned to up-sell, cross-sell and generally “sell” the enterprise version of GitHub to its myriad existing customers — something that Nadella confirmed it would be looking to do.
+Moreover, Microsoft is well-positioned to up-sell, cross-sell, and generally sell the enterprise version of GitHub to its myriad existing customers — something that Nadella confirmed Microsoft would be looking to do.

 “We will accelerate enterprise developers’ use of GitHub, with our direct sales and partner channels and access to Microsoft’s global cloud infrastructure and services,” he said.

-Although Microsoft has pushed hard to position itself as a friend of the development community and purveyor of open-source, the fact remains that today’s news won’t be greeted with open arms by large segments of GitHub’s 27 million-strong user base.
-Microsoft knows it can’t afford to peeve developers, which is why it is being particularly vocal on its intentions to keep GitHub as it currently is, allowing developers to deploy code to “any operating system, any cloud, and any device.”
-But that doesn’t mean that it won’t create closer alignments between its own services and GitHub.
+Although Microsoft has pushed hard to position itself as a friend of the development community and purveyor of open-sourcing, the fact remains that today’s news won’t be greeted with open arms by large segments of GitHub’s 27 million-strong user base.
+Microsoft knows it can’t afford to peeve developers, which is why it is being particularly vocal about its intention to keep GitHub as it currently is, allowing developers to deploy code to “any operating system, any cloud, and any device.”
+But that doesn’t mean this deal won’t create closer alignments between Microsoft’s own services and those of GitHub.
 Only time will tell how Microsoft will fully leverage GitHub’s development community — will it strong-arm GitHub users onto Microsoft’s cloud and other software services, or perhaps sideline GitHub’s Atom editor in favor of Visual Studio’s code editor?

-For those developers unwilling to work with a Microsoft-owned GitHub, there are alternatives such as GitLab which raised a $20 million round of funding last year from big names such as GV (formerly Google Ventures).
-An interesting sidepoint here: GitLab recently revealed it was ditching Microsoft Azure in favor of Google Cloud.
+For developers unwilling to work with a Microsoft-owned GitHub, there are alternatives — such as GitLab, which raised a $20 million round of funding last year from big names like GV (formerly Google Ventures).
+An interesting side point here: GitLab recently revealed it was ditching Microsoft Azure in favor of Google Cloud.

-The timing of today’s announcement is notable too, as it comes as Apple prepares to kick-off its annual WWDC developer conference.
-A coincidence, perhaps, but it’s one that ensures that Microsoft steals at least a few column inches from its long-standing rival.
+The timing of today’s announcement is also notable, coming as Apple prepares to kick off its annual WWDC developer conference.
+A coincidence, perhaps, but one that ensures Microsoft steals at least a few column inches from its long-standing rival.

 The GitHub transaction is expected to close by the end of 2018.